tarafdar/ECE1373_assignment2/README.md

 The first script creates the partial application.
 If you want to modify it.
 Comment out the sourcing of create_pr2_1.tcl and modify the block diagram.

-At this point you can run the test application. cd ./pcie_tests/tests make
+At this point you can run the test application.
-./fully_connected_test
+Look at the Makefile to see the tests.
+To build for example a sample conv_layer in hardware it is. make
+./hw_conv_layer

 This writes control registers, copies data into the off-chip memory, starts the application and reads data out.
-Look at fully_connected.c for details.

-Creating More Layers

-To do this you will have to use the extractParams.py script in nn_params

-You will modify the layers array at the top to include all layers you want the input and output for.
-Refer to /opt/caffe/models/bvlc_alexnet/deploy.prototxt for layer names.
+Verifying Accuracy
+The above test creates a file in the data directory for each batch layer calleddma_out.
+The nn_params/softMax.py script pumps the data through a softmax and compares the results with the label information.
+This will give you an accuracy result of your network.